hlf20010508/miniopy-async/README.md

     return redirect(url)
 ```

-Check more examples in <a href="https://github.com/hlf20010508/minio-async/tree/master/examples">examples</a>
+Check more examples in <a href="https://github.com/hlf20010508/minio-async/tree/master/examples">examples</a> on Github and <a href="https://gitee.com/hlf2001/minio-async/tree/master/examples">examples</a> on Gitee

+Refer documents in <a href="https://github.com/hlf20010508/minio-async/tree/master/docs">docs</a> on Github and <a href="https://gitee.com/hlf2001/minio-async/tree/master/docs">docs</a> on Gitee

 <br/>